hetalang/heta-compiler/README.md

 **Heta compiler** is a software tool for the compilation of Heta-based QSP modeling platforms.
 Heta compiler can also be used as a JavaScript/Node package to develop modeling tools.

-Read more about Heta format and Heta-based platforms on Heta project homepage: <https://hetalang.github.io/>.
+To read the full documentation, visit the Heta project homepage: <https://hetalang.github.io/#/heta-compiler/>.

 ## Table of contents